 Instagram hashtags are complex and things on Instagram move pretty fast.
-So before you dive into your own Instagram adventure, you should have a look at some best practices for today to get your account up and running smoothly.
-Here’s our selection of tips on how you can find and use them like a pro.
+So before you dive into your own Instagram adventure, you should understand which hashtags get the most likes for your case and should thus have a look at some best practices to get your account up and running smoothly.
+Here’s our selection of tips on hacking hashtags.

 Reaching the “Top” of a hashtag is a great way to be discovered, but an even better way is the “Explore” page.